Madsn/framework-testing/README.md

 - [ ] [Jersey + ??](https://jersey.java.net/)
 - [ ] Play/Grails + Angular/Ember?

 ## Journal

-Comment on the following for each framework.
+Possible topics to comment on for each framework.

 - Ease of installation/setup?
+This is somewhat important to me, since ideally I would like to work with a stack that I can also recommend to friends who are fairly new to programming
 - Quality of documentation?
 - Availability of learning resources?
 - Tooling?
 Database migrations, IDE support, etc.
 - Productivity?
 Amount of boilerplate, configuration, etc.
 - Templating/styling?
 How easy is it to work with the UI?
-- Performance? req/s benchmark, resource usage
+- Performance/scalability? req/s benchmark, resource usage, scaling options

 ### Vaadin